Skip to content

 The basic food that is offered in schools and day-care centres run by Porvoo City is lactose and gluten-free (except on days when pasta is offered as the basic food as it contains gluten).
 The basic food is suitable for most of the students and children in day-care.

 The purpose of the school lunch and lunch in day-care centres is to support the growth and development of students and children.
 It is also important to develop one’s taste and eating habits.
-Religious and ethical limitations with concerns to food are taken into consideration by replacing the basic food with vegetarian food when needed.
 A medical certificate is always required with diseases that are treated with a diet.

 Clear and unambiguous dietary instructions are to make sure that the special diet is suitable and safe for the person who eats it.